mozilla/open-innovation-curriculum/rapid-prototyping/content.md

 This workshop is based on a talk by Tom Chi.
 Tom Chi co-founded GoogleX, the semi-secret group responsible for cutting edge products including autonomous driving vehicles, contact lenses that monitor glucose through tears and balloons that in the stratosphere provide Internet access.

-Now, before we get started we are going to give you a design challenge: using a pencil and paper, document  the steps needed to build the best, fastest most attractive paper plane possible.
+Before we get started, I'm giving you your first design challenge!
+Using a pencil and paper, document the steps needed to build the best, fastest most attractive paper plane possible - and describe the technique needed to fly it properly.

 You have only one piece of paper, and it's the one you will be writing your instructions for.
-Take your time, knowing these are the only four things you need to consider:
+You have 5 minutes to consider your design with these considerations:

-1. You will have one piece of paper, a stapler, and a few paper clips.
+1. You will have one piece of paper, a stapler, and tape.
-2. Your airplane needs to go the farthest and straightest to win.
+2. Your airplane needs to go the farthest to win.
 3. Someone else needs to be able to follow your instructions.
-4. You have five minutes.

 And go!  (time for 5 minutes)

 Once everyone has completed their design: